websanco/liferay-learn/docs/dxp-cloud/latest/en/build-and-deploy/walking-through-the-deployment-life-cycle.md

 ### Deploy the Build to the Development Environment from the DXP Cloud Management Console

 Navigate to the DXP Cloud Management Console, and then go to the `Builds` tab for the desired environment.
-The option to deploy the build will appear when the build completes successfully; click the three dots to the right side of the build to see the option.
+The option to deploy the build appears when the build completes successfully; click the three dots to the right side of the build to see the option.

 ![Builds](./walking-through-the-deployment-life-cycle/images/03.png)